contentful/the-example-app.nodejs/README.md

-# The Node.js Example App
+# The Node.js example app
 The Contentful example app, written in node.js.

 ## Requirements